 - Student-initiated fellowships

-If you are a faculty member interested in applying for funding to support student researchers over the summer, please see the summer research information page for faculty
+If you are a faculty member interested in applying for funding to support student projects over the summer, please see the summer fellowship information page for faculty

-This type of funding envisions research projects supervised by faculty mentors but proposed by students.
-This research does not need to be related to the faculty member’s research, but the faculty mentor must agree to supervise the student for the duration of the project.
+This type of funding envisions research or creative projects supervised by faculty mentors but proposed by students.
+Projects do not need to be related to the faculty member’s research or specific area of scholarly or artistic interest, but the faculty member must agree to supervise the student for the duration of the project.
 Students apply for funding in consultation with faculty mentors.
 Information about applying and application deadlines may be found at the student-initiated summer research page